WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-Diary-testing-an-AI-based-product.markdown

 I describe here, and more.
 He told me to feel free to be blunt and harsh.
-His only ask was I mention the above, and that I publish during daylight hours (Pacific time) so he doesn't have to wake up to a bunch of people posting him asking if he knows about it.
+His only ask was I mention the above, and that I publish during daylight hours (Pacific time) so he doesn't have to wake up to a bunch of people poking him asking if he knows about it.

 This article is more like a diary.
 In some places